Flight Simulator Market Size and Share

 Geography Analysis

 Europe remains a steady contributor, propelled by Airbus’s new Toulouse campus, which will train 10,000 personnel annually and house 12 FFS.
 The Middle East continues to invest in hub-based training centers aligned with its global airline strategy.
 At the same time, Africa and South America progress more slowly as economic volatility affects capital flows.
-Nevertheless, local regulators are harmonizing with ICAO standards, opening the door for new training partnerships that will enlarge the addressable flight simulator market over the next decade.
+Nevertheless, local regulators are aligning with ICAO standards, opening the door to new training partnerships that will expand the addressable flight simulator market over the next decade.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.